Nightmarcher08/nfw_locksystem/README.md

 # nfw_locksystem
  ESX Lockpick & Hotwire system

+This is forked from DanFrmSpace/nfw_locksystem, all orignal credit goes to DanFrmSpace, i just made a few changes to make it work for our server.

 The title really says it all.
 This resource locks all civilians cars with having a chance to be unlocked.
 If the vehicle is locked you can use the lock pick item to get into the vehicle.

 ## Features: